Dave864/rshell/src/README.md

 ###What is Strtok?

-  The `strtok` function lets you take a character array and break it up into smaller substrings, with each one being separated by another specified character.
+  The `strtok` function lets you take a character array and break it up into smaller substrings, with each one being separated by a specified character.

   What this means is that you, the user, can take the word
   ```